alexeibex/alexeibex.github.io/property.md

   3. **Open & Notorious & Visible Possession**
     - Penalizes owner for sleeping on their rights
       - Test is objective
+      - *Scott v.
+Anderson-Tully*
     - Possessor must unfurl his flag on the land and keep it flying so that the actual owner may see, and if he will, that an enemy has invaded his domains, and planted the standard of conquest. - *Scott v.
 Anderson-Tully Co.*
   4. **Possession that is continuous for the statutory period**
     - Need not be constant just match average owner's use
   5. **Hostile Possession that is Adverse**
     - Possession is hostile and adverse when the adverse possessor intends to claim title notwithstanding that the claim is made under a mistaken belief that the land is within the class of possessor's deed.
     - Under a claim of right (color of title)
+      - Some piece of paper that makes you think you have a right to the property even if mistaken.
   6. **For the Statutory Time**
+    - Exceptions for disabilities
   7. Optional
     - **Peaceful** (Non-Standard)
     - Sometimes payment of property taxes (Non-Standard)

-- Justification of Adverse Possession
+#### Justification of Adverse Possession
-  - . . . the doctrine apparently affords an anomalous instance of maturing
-a wrong into a right . . .
+  - . . . the doctrine apparently affords an anomalous instance of maturing a wrong into a right . . .
   - It’s not about the merit of the possessor, but the demerit of the one out of possession.
 We want people to use land in a useful way.
   - The purpose of adverse possession is to “automatically quiet all titles which are openly and consistently asserted, to provide proof of meritorious titles, and correct errors in conveyancing.
-- Economics: Holmes was invoking diminishing marginal utility of income.
+- **Economics:** Holmes was invoking diminishing marginal utility of income.
-- Psychology: Holmes was anticipating prospect theory, which holds that people are more upset by losing something in hand than by forgoing the opportunity to realize an equivalent gain.
+- **Psychology:** Holmes was anticipating prospect theory, which holds that people are more upset by losing something in hand than by forgoing the opportunity to realize an equivalent gain.
-- Morality: the new possessor depends on the property, and it’s wrong for the original owner to establish and then cut off that dependence.
+- **Morality:** the new possessor depends on the property, and it’s wrong for the original owner to establish and then cut off that dependence.
-- Environmental: Assumption that land should be developed when perhaps for environmental purposes land should be left to its own devices.
+- **Environmental:** Assumption that land should be developed when perhaps for environmental purposes land should be left to its own devices.

 #### Case: *[Scott v.
 Anderson-Tully Co.](https://www.lexisnexis.com/lawschool/resources/p/casebrief-scott-v-anderson-tully-co.aspx)*